ChronoMagic-Bench: A Benchmark for Metamorphic Evaluation of Text-to-Time-lapse Video Generation: More details about ChronoMaigc-Pro

 \subsection{Distribution of the Generated Captions}

 To analyze the word distribution in our generated captions within ChronoMagic-Pro, we computed their frequency distributions.
 The results, shown in Figure \ref{figure_wordcloud_dataset}, reveal a prevalence of terms related to time-lapse videos, including "change," "transition," and "progressing."
-Additionally, words from four primary categories are evident: biological (e.g., mealworm, flower, tree), human-created (e.g., building, painting, walking), meteorological (e.g., eclipse, cloud, sunrise), and physical (e.g., burning, explosion).
+Additionally, words from four primary categories are evident: biological (e.g., mealworm, flower, tree), human creation (e.g., building, painting, walking), meteorological (e.g., eclipse, cloud, sunrise), and physical (e.g., burning, explosion).
 These terms underscore ChronoMagic-Pro's focus on large-scale metamorphic changes, persistent transformations, and substantial physical interactions.
-The distribution of Captions in ChronoMagic-ProH is similar to that in ChronoMagic-Pro.